 The purpose of this policy is to set forth the manner in which alternative work schedules may be utilized by departmental supervisors and full time employees in the form of flex time and compressed work days or weeks.

 The Office of Human Resources is the overall reviewing authority concerning all alternative work schedules.
 All requests for alternative work schedules shall first be submitted to the employee's supervisor for initial approval.
-If approved by the supervisor, then the request may be submitted to the respective Vice Chancellor for administrative review and approval.
-The respective Vice Chancellor will review the request and issue a recommendation to the Office of Human Resources for approval.
-Additionally, all alternative work schedule proposals that consist of less than a 5 day work week require Chancellor's Council review and approval.
+If approved by the supervisor, then the request should be submitted to the respective Vice Chancellor or Division Head for administrative review and approval.
+The respective Vice Chancellor/Division Head will review the request and issue a recommendation to the Office of Human Resources for approval.
 Deviation from the daily work schedule of less than one hour on a non-reoccurring basis is not considered an alternative work schedule under this policy.